 The FUTA credit reduction will lead to a 0.3% FUTA tax rate increase for CT employers as a result.
 This is because employers are getting less money back.
 Employers in Connecticut will have to pay an additional 0.3% in federal unemployment tax for wages paid to employees, or up to $21 in additional tax for each employee, based on the FUTA taxable wage base of $7,000, from January 1, 2023, through December 31, 2023.

-The calendar year 2022 FUTA tax return payments will be due and payable in January 2023.
+The calendar year 2022 FUTA tax return payments were due and payable in January 2023.

 CT State Unemployment Tax Rate Reduction